veltra-platform/ngx-mydatepicker/README.md

 ### isDateValid function

 Returns true if the date in the input box is valid.
 Otherwise it returns false.
+This function also calls the __inputFieldChanged__ callback.
 ```html
 <input ngx-mydatepicker [(ngModel)]="model" [options]="myDatePickerOptions" #dp="ngx-mydatepicker"/>
 ```